Written by Rebecca Turley

 Military Veteran Social Worker Jobs in Brooklyn

 Brooklyn’s social workers often lend their efforts to specific groups of at-risk or underserved populations like military veterans.
-They provide counseling, case management, and referral services at places like the Brooklyn Vet Center, which offers confidential help for veterans, service members, and their families at no cost.
-Services are aimed at issues like depression, PTSD, and the effects of military sexual trauma.
+They provide counseling, case management, and referral services at the Brooklyn Vet Center on Chapel Street, which offers confidential help for veterans, service members, and their families at no cost.
+They often make referrals to the Brooklyn VA Medial Center, Margaret Cochran Corbin VA Campus, and St. Albans VA Medical Center where healthcare social workers provide services aimed at issues like depression, PTSD, and the healthcare needs of veterans.